databrickslabs/dbx/docs/source/quickstart.rst

         https://github.com/databrickslabs/cicd-templates.git \
         project_name="sample"

-    cd sample

 Initializing dbx in the project directory
 -----------------------------------------

-After creating a project, initialize :code:`dbx` inside a directory.
-Provide any project name as a parameter:
+Move the shell into the project directory and initialize :code:`dbx`.
+Provide any meaningful project name as a parameter:

 .. code-block:: python